Here’s a look at the US Capitol. Located at 100 Constitution Avenue NW in Washington, DC, it is the meeting place of the US Congress.

 1949-1951 - The House and Senate chambers are redesigned and remodeled.

-March 1, 1954 - Five members of the House of Representatives are shot on the House floor from the spectators' gallery (Gallery 11); Alvin M. Bentley, (R-MI), 35, Ben F. Jensen (R-IA), 61, Clifford Davis (D-TN), 56, George H. Fallon (D-MD), 51, and Kenneth A. Roberts (D-AL), 41.
-Four Puerto Rican nationals, Lolita Lebron, 34, Rafael Cancel Miranda, 25, Andres Figueroa Cordero, 29, and Irving Flores Rodriguez, 27, all from New York, are arrested and later indicted on five counts each of assault with intent to kill and five counts each of assault with a deadly weapon.
-The shooters were heard to be shouting, "Freedom for Puerto Rico," as they fired.
+March 1, 1954 - Five members of the House of Representatives are shot on the House floor; Alvin Bentley, (R-MI), Ben Jensen (R-IA), Clifford Davis (D-TN), George Fallon (D-MD) and Kenneth Roberts (D-AL).
+Four Puerto Rican nationalists: Lolita Lebron, Rafael Cancel Miranda, Andres Figueroa Cordero and Irving Flores Rodriguez, are arrested and sent to prison.
+The shooters were heard shouting, “Freedom for Puerto Rico,” as they fired.
 This incident ends up changing the security measures at the Capitol.

-July 24, 1998 - A gunman, Russell Eugene Weston, Jr., fires shots in the Capitol building, killing two U.S. Capitol Police officers: Jacob Chestnut, an 18-year veteran and Detective John Gibson, an 8-year veteran, and wounding one other, Angela Dickerson.
+July 24, 1998 - Gunman Russell Eugene Weston Jr., fires shots in the Capitol building killing two USCP officers: Jacob Chestnut, an 18-year veteran and Detective John Gibson, an eight-year veteran.
+Angela Dickerson is injured during the attack.

-April 24, 2009 - The Capitol is briefly evacuated and the White House temporarily locked down when a single-engine plane accidentally wanders into restricted airspace over D.C.
+April 24, 2009 - The Capitol is briefly evacuated, and the White House temporarily locked down when a single-engine plane accidentally wanders into restricted airspace over Washington.